skillrepos/ai-aip/labs.md

 ![Running with partial inputs](./images/aa72.png?raw=true "Running agent")

+<br><br>

-9. Finally, you can start the agent again and enter "history" at the prompt to see the persisted history from before.
+8. Finally, you can start the agent again and enter "history" at the prompt to see the persisted history from before.
 Then you can try a query and it should pick up as before.
 In the example, we used the query below:

 ```
 convert 300